 Customer Service You Can Trust

 PEER Chain is THE chain company to do business with.
-Our customer needs become our goals and you can count on us to make sure you get your solutions on time.
+Our customer needs become our goals, and you can count on us to make sure you get your solutions on time.
 Our PEER Chain Customer Success and Sales teams provide over-the-top service to keep you running.
 When you’re talking to us it feels like family, and we make sure that you’re receiving the service and solutions you need to meet your requirements.
 With our extensive on-hand inventory, we are able to ship most standard chains and sprockets same day and many custom attachment roller chains in three business days or less.
-Our mission is to pinpoint your best solution, by delivering on our promises for product genius and over-the-top service so you are always running!
+Our mission is to pinpoint your best solution by delivering on our promises of product genius and over-the-top service so you are always running.

 About PEER Chain